 coast or interior

 A first distinction can be made based on where the beasts dwell.
-In north-western Europe, this is the difference between grassland sheep and heather or moorland sheep.
+In north-western Europe, this is the difference between grassland sheep on the one hand, and heather or moorland sheep on the other.

 Grassland sheep are relevant when walking the trail and known in Dutch as kustweide- en polderschapen ‘coastal-meadow and polder sheep’.
 Varieties belonging to the coastal-meadow sheep are the Flandrine or the Vlaming from Flanders, the Vlaams Kuddeschaap ‘Flemish flock-sheep’ from region Waasland in Flanders too, the Fries-Zeeuwse melkschaap ‘Frisian-Zeelandic milk sheep’ from provinces Friesland and Zeeland, and the Ostfriesisches Milchshaf ‘East-Frisian milk sheep’ from region Ostfriesland in Germany.
 Province Groningen had its own breed too but is now extinct.
 These varieties are specialised in milk yield and produce a very fat and nutritious milk.
 The Ostfriesisches Milchschaf is considered the world’s highest producing dairy sheep.